 - Having a vast knowledge in chemical testing after specialized training during his tenure as Attorney General

 - Fighting for the best outcome for each client

 Strong, Impressive Background

-Albert Vitali received his B.A from the University of Rhode Island and his J.D. from the University of Massachusetts School of Law.
+Chad Bank received his B.A from Stonehill College in Easton, Massachusetts, and his J.D. from Roger Williams University School of Law in Bristol, Rhode Island.
 Two very impressive schools.
-He received firearms training and ATF firearms training at the Rhode Island State Police Academy.
-He also attended the “Street Crimes and Gang Investigator School”.
+Handling all state and federal criminal cases, he is a member of the RI Bar and the United States District Court for the District of Rhode Island.
 Along with a wealth of training and first-hand experience, he stives to get the best outcome for his clients.

-If you are accused of driving under the influence, make sure you seek representation from the best Rhode Island DUI Attorney, Albert J. Vitali III.
+If you are accused of driving under the influence, make sure you seek representation from the best Rhode Island DUI Attorney, Chad F Bank.
 For more information make an appointment at 401-205-8988.

 DUI (also known as DWI or OUI) criminal charges in Rhode Island

 - Maximum Incarceration Time: Imprisonment for 1 year.

 - Loss of License: Maximum 6 months.